bradgwest/googleSheetsR/README.md

 ## Overview

-If you simply wish to interact with Google Sheets interactively, there are much better R packages to turn to, notably Jenny Bryan's `googlesheets` package.
+If you simply wish to interact with Google Sheets from the R console, there are much better R packages to turn to, notably Jenny Bryan's `googlesheets` package.
 If, however, you wish to build multi-user Shiny applications, or have a closer parity between the R client and underlying Google Sheets API, this package provides that functionality via Mark Edmondson's `googleAuthR`.

 ## Install